-To help determine how emails resonate with subscribers, you might want to perform A/B tests.
-This means you send two slightly different versions of the same email to select contacts, with the version that attracts the most engagement winning the right to be sent to the rest of your contacts.
-Variations you can test include different subject lines, text links vs. buttons for your call to action, and different placement of the lead content.
+To help determine how emails resonate with subscribers, try A/B testing.
+This means you send two slightly different versions of the same email to select contacts, with the version that garners the most engagement winning the right to be sent to the rest of your contacts.
+Variations you can test include different subject lines, text links vs. buttons for your call to action and different placement of the lead content.

 A/B tests are particularly useful in reducing bounce rates, as they may reveal which emails are perceived as spammy and, better yet, what your audience enjoys engaging with the most.